jadecobra/python_tdd_exercises/source/classes/test_classes_w_initializers.rst

         sex = 'M'

-  and the terminal shows a :ref:`TypeError`
+  and the terminal shows :ref:`TypeError`

   .. code-block:: python